bladeacer/obsi-snip-coll/README.md

 1. Minified CSS Content Match
 2. Line Count Match with Proximity Check
 3. Fallback and Prompting

+### Why I made the script
+A standardised, theme and vault agnostic means of extracting CSS snippets into my CSS snippet collection.

+## Troubleshooting
+> Error message, crash when metadata after exiting and re-entering metadata for new snippets.

+Remove `metadata.json`.
+When you run the script again, it will generate an updated version in its place.

 ### Contributing
 PRs, Issues, Bug Reports are welcome.
 I hope that the script and snippets would